DezziDez/ThreadTTRPG/Core/Aspect.md

 Whenever a Character is using their will power or focusing on emotions, they are using their Spirit.
 This Aspect is primarily used for empathy and social situations.
 ## ♣ Luck
 Any Character that is Lucky or has fate on their side has a high Luck.
 This Aspect is generally used when all else fails or when the Character needs things to go just right.
+# Rest
+To consolidate knowledge and strength gained, a Character must complete a [[Life#Full-Rest|Full-Rest]] to spend Points on Aspects.